baogiongmoi-wq/TA12GK2/README.md

   // --- QUESTIONS DATA ---
   const questionsData = [
 {id:1, answer:"A", q:"Many companies use AI to analyze large amounts of ______ more efficiently.", opts:{A:"data",B:"noise",C:"water",D:"pollution"}},
-{id:2, answer:"A", q:"Facial recognition systems can identify individuals by analyzing their unique ______ features.", opts:{A:"digital",B:"artificial",C:"physical",D:"virtual"}},
+{id:2, answer:"C", q:"Facial recognition systems can identify individuals by analyzing their unique ______ features.", opts:{A:"digital",B:"artificial",C:"physical",D:"virtual"}},
 {id:3, answer:"D", q:"Cyber-bullying is popular online, causing emotional ______ and even leads to suicide.", opts:{A:"stimulation",B:"motivation",C:"excitement",D:"disorder"}},
-{id:4, answer:"C", q:"One concern about AI development is the potential loss of human ______.", opts:{A:"employment",B:"happiness",C:"culture",D:"language"}},
+{id:4, answer:"A", q:"One concern about AI development is the potential loss of human ______.", opts:{A:"employment",B:"happiness",C:"culture",D:"language"}},
 {id:5, answer:"B", q:"Students who ______ social media so much can lose the ability to think critically.", opts:{A:"give up",B:"rely on",C:"separate from",D:"split into"}},
 {id:6, answer:"B", q:"Some experts believe that AI will greatly ______ human capabilities in the future.", opts:{A:"replace",B:"enhance",C:"remove",D:"delete"}},
 {id:7, answer:"C", q:"Ethical guidelines are necessary to ensure the responsible ______ of AI.", opts:{A:"disappearance",B:"reduction",C:"development",D:"avoidance"}},
-{id:8, answer:"A", q:"Using social networks helps you ______ in touch with friends and family members any time.", opts:{A:"keep",B:"lose",C:"have",D:"make"}}, {id:9, answer:"A", q:"In the early 21st century, with the ______ of mobile communication technology, the mobile phone has emerged as a new channel.", opts:{A:"explosion",B:"explanation",C:"exploitation",D:"exploration"}}, {id:10, answer:"C", q:"I haven’t read any medical books on this subject for a long time, so I’m ______ with recent developments.", opts:{A:"out of condition",B:"out of reach",C:"out of date",D:"out of touch"}},
+{id:8, answer:"A", q:"Using social networks helps you ______ in touch with friends and family members any time.", opts:{A:"keep",B:"lose",C:"have",D:"make"}}, {id:9, answer:"A", q:"In the early 21st century, with the ______ of mobile communication technology, the mobile phone has emerged as a new channel.", opts:{A:"explosion",B:"explanation",C:"exploitation",D:"exploration"}}, {id:10, answer:"B", q:"I haven’t read any medical books on this subject for a long time, so I’m ______ with recent developments.", opts:{A:"out of condition",B:"out of reach",C:"out of date",D:"out of touch"}},

 {id:11, answer:"B", q:"The mass media are ______ of communication, such as books, newspapers, radio, television and the Internet.", opts:{A:"models",B:"means",C:"parts",D:"types"}}, {id:12, answer:"C", q:"Teens can become ______ social networking if they can’t control the time they spend online.", opts:{A:"separated from",B:"indifferent to",C:"addicted to",D:"exhausted by"}},